 Other providers of HR solutions for small and medium-sized businesses include Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Asure, (NYSE:ASUR) and Paylocity (NASDAQ:PCTY).

-As you can see below, Paycom Software's revenue growth has been strong over the last two years, growing from quarterly revenue of $220.9 million in Q4 FY2020, to $370.6 million.
+As you can see below, Paycom Software's revenue growth has been over the last two years, growing from $242.1 million in Q2 FY2021 to $401.1 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paycom Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 84.1% in Q4.
+Paycom Software's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 83.2% in Q2.

-That means that for every $1 in revenue the company had $0.84 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like Paycom Software to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its decline over the last year, Paycom Software's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Paycom Software's free cash flow came in at $87.8 million in Q4, up 57.5% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Paycom Software's free cash flow came in at $63.1 million in Q2, up 241% year on year.

-With a market capitalization of $19.1 billion, more than $400.7 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $21.3 billion, more than $536.5 million in cash on hand, and positive free cash flow over the last 12 months, we believe that Paycom Software is attractively positioned to invest in growth.

 Is Now The Time?

-When considering Paycom Software, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think Paycom Software is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been solid, over the last two years.
+Paycom Software may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+There are several reasons why we think Paycom Software is a great business.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last two years.
 On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.